Star Wars: Dark Forces: Plot

-The storyline of Dark Forces follows Kyle Katarn (voiced by Nick Jameson), a mercenary employed by the Rebel Alliance.
-Prior to the game's events, Kyle was preparing for a career in agricultural mechanics like his father, but ended up joining the Imperial Academy after his parents were supposedly murdered by Rebels, whom he grew to hate.
-After graduating from the Academy and joining the Imperial Army, Kyle met Jan Ors (Julie Eccles), a double agent working for the Rebels, who had uncovered the truth about his parents' death: the Empire were the ones who had them killed, and not the Rebels as he had been told by officials.
-This revelation caused Kyle to distrust the Empire, and he eventually defected in order to rescue Jan, who had been found to be supplying information to the Rebels and arrested.
+The storyline of Dark Forces follows Kyle Katarn, a mercenary employed by the Rebel Alliance.
+Before the game's events, Kyle was preparing for a career in agricultural mechanics like his father, but ended up joining the Imperial Academy after his parents were supposedly murdered by Rebels, whom he grew to hate.
+After graduating from the Academy and joining the Imperial Army, Kyle met Jan Ors, a double agent working for the Rebels, who had uncovered the truth about his parents' death: the Empire had them killed, and not the Rebels, as Imperial officials had told him.
+This revelation caused Kyle to distrust the Empire, and he eventually defected to rescue Jan, who was arrested for supplying information to the Rebels.
 Escaping from the Empire together, the pair became mercenaries, and eventually began taking jobs from the Rebel Alliance, because of Kyle's hatred towards the Empire.

 Dark Forces begins with Kyle and Jan being hired by the Alliance to recover the plans to the Death Star, the Empire's space station outfitted with a superlaser capable of destroying an entire planet.
-The Rebels use the plans to find a weakness in the station, and eventually destroy it.
-One year later, the Alliance hires the pair again, this time to investigate an assault on one of their bases by a new type of Imperial soldiers.
-Kyle's investigation unveils the Dark Trooper Project, headed by General Rom Mohc (Jack Angel).
+The Rebels use the plans to find a weakness in the station and eventually destroy it.

+1 year later, the Alliance hires the pair again, this time to investigate an assault on one of their bases by a new type of Imperial soldiers.
+Kyle's investigation unveils the Dark Trooper Project, headed by General Rom Mohc.
 His mission to stop the project takes him to the sewers of Anoat City, where he captures Moff Rebus, an Imperial weapons specialist who developed the weapons used by Dark Troopers.
-Rebus' interrogation leads him to a weapons research facility in the mountains of Fest and the Gromas mines where minerals are extracted for the Dark Troopers.
+Rebus' interrogation leads him to a weapons research facility in the mountains of Fest and the Gromas mines, where minerals are extracted for the Dark Troopers.